harshvardhaniimi/personal-website/content/blog/the-question-of-god/2023-02-01-meditation/index.Rmd

 They were living in India, so Goenka returned home to teach them the practice of Vipassana.
 Some other villagers also joined in and they, too, experienced the benefits of the practice.

-This was the beginning of the modern Vipassana movement, as word of its effectiveness spread and more people started to seek out Goenka's teachings.
+This was the beginning of the modern Vipassana movement.
+As word of its effectiveness spread, more people started to seek out Goenka's teachings.
 Today, Vipassana is practiced by millions of people all over the world and is widely recognized as one of the most powerful mindfulness meditation techniques.

 ### My Experience of Vipassana